For more information on our recent data notice, please click here

 Cutaneous Lymphoma

-Treatment options for cutaneous lymphoma depends on the lymphoma type, any previous treatments received and their effects, and the patient's condition and overall needs.
+Treatment options for cutaneous lymphoma depend on the lymphoma type, any previous treatments received and their effects, and the patient's condition and overall needs.
 At UC San Diego Health, treatment approaches may include:

 • Skin-directed therapies such as topical treatments like steroids, retinoids and chemotherapy, as well as phototherapy (light therapy), skin radiation, and surgical removal of lesions.